yezyilomo/django-restql/docs/mutating_data.md

 ## Using NestedField with accept_pk kwarg.
-`accept_pk=True` is used if you want to update nested field by using pk/id of existing data(basically associate and dessociate existing nested resources with the parent resource without actually mutating the nested resource).
+`accept_pk=True` is used if you want to be able to update nested field by using pk/id of existing data(basically associate existing nested resources with the parent resource).
 This applies to ForeignKey relation only.

 ```py
 from rest_framework import serializers